orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

 Orthanc images and Python images.

-Here is a full working example using PIL/Pillow that shows how to decode a DICOM instance using Orthanc, then to modify this image using PIL, and finally to upload the modified image as a new DICOM instance:
+Here is a full working example using PIL/Pillow that shows how to decode one frame of a DICOM instance using Orthanc, then to modify this image using PIL, and finally to upload the modified image as a new DICOM instance:

 .. literalinclude:: python/pil-conversions.py
                     :language: python